or Hamelin Ctenotus (Ctenotus zastictus)

 We do know they dig a sand burrow with their claws.
 The female is then thought to lay a clutch of up to five small, leathery eggs.
 The young, once hatched, are independent of the parents, and immediately have to fend for themselves.

 Threats to this skink include habitat disturbance from agriculture and feral herbivores.
 Inappropriate fire regimes can destroy the species’ habitat and leave them more vulnerable to predation.
 Feral predators, especially cats, are a common threat to reptiles across most of Australia.

-Further research is needed to understand the threats to for this skink, and to understand basic information about its distribution, diet, reproduction and behavioral traits.
+Further research is needed to understand the threats to this skink and more information about its distribution, diet, reproduction and behaviour.

 What's Bush Heritage doing?

 In 2015 we bought Hamelin Station Reserve, a 202,000 ha former pastoral station that neighbours the Shark Bay World Heritage Area.
 This is one of the two properties where the Hamelin skink is found.